Ford Ka: Latin American version (B402)

 The Latin American market received a separate model, which is based on the first-generation Ka chassis with redesigned exterior and interior design, adopting Ford's "Kinetic Design".
 It was introduced in December 2007 in Brazil, and went on sale in early January 2008 as a 2009 model year.
 The car was also exported to other markets in Latin America.
 However, it was not available in Mexico.

 Developed under the B402 project code, the model was designed and engineered in Brazil.
 During development, 123 test prototypes were used, and involving 5,145 engineering tests and 430,000 km of durability tests.
 In the manufacturing plant at São Bernardo do Campo, the project included the replacement of 160 robots in the assembly line, as well as measuring machines and test stations.

 In comparison to the original Ka, this model has a longer rear overhang and a redesigned rear seat to accommodate a fifth passenger.
 With a length of 3836 mm, it competed in the subcompact car class.
 The boot capacity was increased from the previous generation 186 liters to a 263 liters.

 It was available with 1.0-litre and 1.6-litre Zetec Rocam petrol flex engines, both are four-cylinder units.
 The 1.0-litre engine produces 70 hp with petrol fuel and 73 hp with ethanol fuel, while the 1.6-litre engine produces 102 hp with petrol fuel and 110 hp with ethanol fuel.

 In 2011, Ford presented a mid-cycle facelifted version following the Kinect concept car.
 In Brazil, only the Sport version offers a 1.6-litre engine.

 Safety

-The Ka in its most basic Latin American configuration with no airbags received 1 star for adult occupants and 3 stars for toddlers from Latin NCAP in 2011.
+The Ka in its most basic Latin American market configuration with no airbags received 1 star for adult occupants and 3 stars for toddlers from Latin NCAP 1.0 in 2011.